-- Use the Custom Build mechanism to add other tools to the toolchain, see Extending the toolchain, page 107. - Add IAR visualSTATE to the toolchain, which means that you can add state machine diagrams directly to your project in the IDE. - Use a version control system to keep track of different versions of your source code.
-The IDE can identify and access any third-party version control system that conforms to the SCC interface published by Microsoft.
-The IDE can also attach to files in a Subversion working copy. - Add an external analyzer, for example a lint tool, of your choice to be used on whole projects, groups of files, or an individual file of your project.
+- Use the Custom Build mechanism to add other tools to the toolchain, see Extending the toolchain, page 107. - Add IAR visualSTATE to the toolchain, which means that you can add state machine diagrams directly to your project in the IDE. - Use the Subversion version control system to keep track of different versions of your source code.
+The IDE can attach to files in a Subversion working copy. - Add an external analyzer, for example a lint tool, of your choice to be used on whole projects, groups of files, or an individual file of your project.
 Typically, you might want to perform a static code analysis on your source code, using the same settings and set of source code files as when you compile.
-See Getting started using external analyzers, page 30. - Add external tools to the Tools menu, for convenient access from within the IDE.
+See Getting started using external analyzers, page 32. - Add external tools to the Tools menu, for convenient access from within the IDE.
 For this reason, the menu might look different depending on which tools you have preconfigured to appear as menu commands. - Configure custom argument variables, which typically can be useful if you install a third-party product and want to specify its include directory.
 Custom argument variables can also be used for simplifying references to files that you want to be part of your project.